iminkin/splice-sites-conservation/README.md

    2. The GTF line corresponding to the exon in the original annotation</li>
    3. The sequence of the human exon</li>
    4. The alignment string indicating matching basepairs</li>
-   5. The sequence of the target genome where the exon mapped</li>
+   5. The sequence of the target genome where the exon is mapped</li>
-   6. Alignment score, chromosome, strand, start and end coordinates in the target genome, separated by whitespaces</li>
+   6. Alignment score, chromosome, strand, start, and end coordinates in the target genome, separated by whitespaces</li>

-  Note that the alignment contains extra 30 basepairs both upstream and downstream of the human exon as these alignments are required by the model.
+  Note that the alignment contains extra 30 base pairs, both upstream and downstream of the human exon, as these alignments are required by the model.
 For convenience and peer review, the alignments are archived at the FTP: ftp://ftp.ccb.jhu.edu/pub/iminkin2/splice-sites-pub/alignment_results/.